 In this Part, unless the contrary intention appears —

-“booster” means a priming charge used in association with a detonator or other initiating system to ensure that efficient and stable detonation in a column of explosive is reached and maintained;
+booster means a priming charge used in association with a detonator or other initiating system to ensure that efficient and stable detonation in a column of explosive is reached and maintained;

-“bulk AN-based explosive” has the meaning given to that term by the Dangerous Goods Safety (Explosives) Regulations 2007 regulation 3;
+bulk AN-based explosive has the meaning given to that term by the Dangerous Goods Safety (Explosives) Regulations 2007 regulation 3;

-“butt” or “socket” means the remaining or enlarged portion of a drill hole in rock remaining after a charge of explosives has been fired in that hole;
+butt or socket means the remaining or enlarged portion of a drill hole in rock remaining after a charge of explosives has been fired in that hole;

-“charge” means explosive placed in a drill hole or other position for the purpose of producing an explosion;
+charge means explosive placed in a drill hole or other position for the purpose of producing an explosion;

-“detonator” means a device containing high explosive which upon ignition will explode itself and which is used to initiate the explosion of a charge (whether directly or through a primer);
+detonator means a device containing high explosive which upon ignition will explode itself and which is used to initiate the explosion of a charge (whether directly or through a primer);

-“initiating system” means a combination of detonators, detonating cord, signal tube, safety fuse, igniter cord or other devices designed to initiate the detonation of a charge or combination of charges in blasting;
+initiating system means a combination of detonators, detonating cord, signal tube, safety fuse, igniter cord or other devices designed to initiate the detonation of a charge or combination of charges in blasting;

-“primer” means a packaged explosive charge which is prepared and designed to be used in conjunction with a detonator or other initiating system to ensure efficient detonation of an explosive charge in blasting operations;
+primer means a packaged explosive charge which is prepared and designed to be used in conjunction with a detonator or other initiating system to ensure efficient detonation of an explosive charge in blasting operations;

-“to charge” means the operation of placing a charge.
+to charge means the operation of placing a charge.

 [Regulation 8.1 amended in Gazette 29 Feb 2008 p.
 687.]